Drete457/password-management/readme.md

 # Password Manager - Chrome Extension

-A password manager Chrome extension that allows you to securely store, view, edit, and organize your credentials using IndexedDB with advanced security features.
+A password manager Chrome extension that allows you to securely store, view, edit, and organize your credentials using Chrome's local storage with advanced security features.

 ## Features

 - ✅ **Sidebar Interface**: Side interface that opens when clicking the extension icon
-- ✅ **Local Storage**: Data saved in browser's IndexedDB (not sent to external servers)
+- ✅ **Local Storage**: Data saved in the extension's local storage (not sent to external servers)
 - ✅ **Complete Management**: Add, edit, delete, and search passwords
 - ✅ **Password Generator**: Automatic generation of secure passwords
 - ✅ **Copy Credentials**: Buttons to copy username and password